Mr. Bean (character): Influences

 Atkinson cited the earlier comedy character Monsieur Hulot, created by French comedian and director Jacques Tati, as an influence on the character.
 Atkinson also cited the influence of Peter Sellers, who had previously played similar "fumbling fool" characters, notably Hrundi Bakshi in The Party (1968) and Inspector Clouseau in The Pink Panther films.
 Stylistically, Mr. Bean is also similar to early silent films, relying purely upon physical comedy with Mr. Bean speaking very little dialogue (although like other live-action sitcoms during this period, it featured a laugh track).
 This has allowed the series to be sold worldwide without any significant changes to dialogue.
 In November 2012, Atkinson told The Daily Telegraph of his intentions to retire the character, stating that "someone in their fifties being childlike becomes a little sad."
 In 2016, however, Atkinson changed his mind by saying that he would never retire playing Mr. Bean.

 Appearances

 Mr. Bean is the main character of both the titular TV series and its animated spin-off, as well as of feature films based on the series, Bean (1997) and Mr. Bean's Holiday (2007).
 Bean also made guest appearances at the London 2012 Olympics opening ceremony and in the 2017 Chinese film Top Funny Comedian: The Movie.
-Atkinson also portrayed Bean in several sketches for Comic Relief and also in television advertisements throughout the years such as REMA 1000, M&M's, Fujifilm, Nissan Tino, Snickers and most recently for Etisalat in 2019.
+Atkinson also portrayed Bean in several sketches for Comic Relief.

+Bean also made guest appearances in television programmes that are normally factual in nature, such as talk shows, often as publicity stunts to promote new episodes, VHS or DVD releases, or feature films.
+In addition, the character appeared in a wide range of television advertisements over the years, including campaigns for REMA 1000, M&M's, Fujifilm, Nissan Tino, Snickers and most recently for Etisalat in 2019.

+In 2020, during the COVID-19 pandemic, Mr. Bean, in his animated incarnation, was featured in a public awareness campaign by the World Health Organization (WHO) promoting prevention measures against the coronavirus.